EnlightenmentDesign/web-communication-design-development-2/02 - grid/01 - grid system/README.md

 @media screen and (min-width: 1200px){ .container { max-width: 1200px; }} /* xl */
 ```

-What we did with the container effectively is setup our breakpoints so that at each breakpoin the container width will not exceed the breakpoint size.
+What we did with the container effectively is setup our breakpoints so that at each breakpoint the container width will not exceed the breakpoint size.
 This will help keep the container centered on the page and not expanding from one edge of the browser to the next.

 We are also going to add a new class called `.container-fluid` that will allow us to in some cases make the content go from one side of the browser to the other.
 This will make it simpler to combine full width layouts and framed layouts using our grid system.
 ```